roadrunner-server/docs/queues/nats.md

 `stream` - stream name.

-> Notice: To avoid duplicate message consumption in NATS-driven pipelines, use unique streams for each pipeline.
-Sharing streams can lead to repeated processing of the same messages.
+{% hint style="warning" %}
+To prevent duplicate message consumption, ensure that each pipeline is configured with a unique NATS stream.
+Using the same stream for multiple pipelines will result in the same message being processed multiple times.
+{% endhint %}

 ### Deliver new